McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **New**: The [`math` shortcode]({{% relref "shortcodes/math" %}}) and [`mermaid` shortcode]({{% relref "shortcodes/mermaid" %}}) now support alignment parameter also if codefence syntax is used.

+- **New**: Support for languages that are written right to left (like Arabic).
+This is only implemented for the content area but not the navigation sidebar.
+This feature is not available in Internet Explorer 11.

 - **New**: Translation for Finnish (Suomi).

 ---